Speakers & Workshops

 Maryville College

-Many communities experience a cultural distance between academia and its community stakeholders.
-Therefore, academic-court partnerships for supervised visitation programs require intentional strategies focused on relationship-building and mutual benefit.
+Many communities experience a cultural distance between academia and community stakeholders.
+Therefore, academic–court partnerships for supervised visitation programs require intentional strategies focused on relationship-building and mutual benefit.
 Addressing structural challenges is essential for sustained collaboration and community impact.

-Advocating for institutional changes, such as recognizing partnership work in academic metrics (e.g., tenure and promotion criteria) and seeking joint grant funding are effective solutions.
-Our college-court agreement allows either party to adjust programming in real time and respond to evolving needs.
-We aim to discuss ways to invest early in relationship-building for collaborative program planning and student mentoring, within a co-leadership model, that validates both academic and community knowledge and needs.
+Our college–court agreement allows either party to adjust programming in real time and respond to evolving needs.
+We aim to discuss ways to invest early in relationship-building for collaborative program planning and student mentoring within a co-leadership model that values both academic and community knowledge and needs.

-More than Babysitters‚ Recognizing the Critical Nature of Child and Youth Care Workers
+• More than Babysitters‚ Recognizing the Critical Nature of Child and Youth Care Workers

 Tammy Hopper, MSW, CYC-P